 The great Baroque sculptor Bernini was a frequent guest at Palazzo Colonna.
 His more incorrigible rival, Caravaggio, hid in the palace, after killing a man in Rome.
 The Colonna family helped him escape to Naples.

-The poetess Vittoria Colonna was an intimate friend and muse of Michaelangelo.
-They often met together at the palace.
 The pair exchanged letters and sonnets for many years.
-So close was their friendship that Michaelangelo painted Vittoria into his famous Last Judgment fresco in the Sistine Chapel in the Vatican Museums.
+So close was their friendship that Michelangelo painted Vittoria into his famous The Last Judgment fresco in the Sistine Chapel.

 Throughout the palace, you’ll find the decorative motif of the Colonna family — a single column topped with a crown — in almost every room.
 You can’t forget for a single moment that this is Colonna territory.